EB-CDPHE/Data-requests/23.ELR dashboard/README.md

 ### ELR_Omicron is the Tableau workbook used to generate final charts.

-Here is a summary of the sheets and dashboards in this workbook.
+Here is a summary of the sheets and dashboards in ELR_Omicron workbook.

 |Tab title|Tab type|Comments|
 |---------|--------|--------|